Beeba Boys: Plot

-Jeet Johar, is a ruthless Indo-Canadian gangster living in Vancouver, B.C.
+Jeet Johar is a ruthless Indo-Canadian gangster living in Vancouver, British Columbia.
 He and his gang take on the name of "Beeba" (which means good) Boys and dress in stylish, colourful suits.
 Jeet is irreverent, picking a feud with the much older Robbie Grewal, who deals in drugs and weapons.
 When his gang murders Lucky (and his girlfriend), a man who works for Grewal, for selling drugs on his turf, Jeet is arrested and forced to stand trial.

 While in prison Jeet meets Nep, a failed wannabe kidnapper who ingratiates himself to Jeet by beating up some white supremacists.
 Jeet also becomes attracted to a blonde juror serving on his trial.
 He is eventually declared not guilty of the crime of Lucky's murder.
 Out of prison he introduces himself to Katya Drobot, the blonde juror, and installs her in a penthouse in a building he owns.
 He also has his crew contact Nep and tells him that in order to gain his favour he must do something to anger Grewal.
 Unsure of what to do, Nep contacts Grewal, for whom he is secretly working.
 Grewal suggests that Nep kidnap his own daughter, Choti.
 Choti goes along with the plan, allowing Nep to impress Jett and officially become a Beeba Boy.
 During that process, Choti and Nep develop a relationship.

 Over time, Jeet becomes cocky and hijacks some of Grewal's merchandise, then attempts to kill Grewal.
 Nep, aware of the plan, is able to warn Grewal in time to save his life.
 However, this casts suspicion that there is a mole inside Jeet's roster.
 Manny, one of the Beeba Boys, takes Nep with him to shake down Jamie, a businessman working for Grewal.
 Jamie gives up Nep as the mole, but then shoots Manny and lights him on fire.
 As Jeet is trying to figure out how members of his gang keep being murdered, Katya inadvertently reveals that Nep was with Manny when he died.
 Jeet takes Nep for a drive, intending to kill him, but they are pulled over by the police and Nep takes the blame for Jeet's illegal gun.